dotnet/csharplang/proposals/dictionary-expressions.md

 ## Create methods

-> A create method is indicated with a [CollectionBuilder(...)] attribute on the collection type.
-The attribute specifies the builder type and method name of a method to be invoked to construct an instance of the collection type.
+> A *create method* is indicated with a `[CollectionBuilder(...)]` attribute on the *collection type*.
+> The attribute specifies the *builder type* and *method name* of a method to be invoked to construct an instance of the collection type.

-> ```diff
-> + A create method will commonly use the name `CreateRange` in the dictionary domain.
+> **A create method will commonly use the name `CreateRange` in the dictionary domain.**
-> ```
+>
 > For the create method:
 >   - The method must have a single parameter of type System.ReadOnlySpan<E>, passed by value, and there is an identity conversion from E to the iteration type of the collection type.
->    - ```diff
->      + Or, the method have a single parameter of
->      + `IEnumerable<KeyValuePair<TKey, TValue>>` and iteration type
->      + of the collection type is the same `KeyValuePair<,>` type.
-> ```
+>    - **The method has two parameters, where one is convertible to an `IEqualityComparer<TKey>` and the other follows the rules of the *single parameter* rule above.
+This method will be called if the collection expression's first element is an `expression_element` that is convertible to that parameter type.**

 This would allow `ImmutableDictionary<TKey, TValue>` to be annotated with `[CollectionBuilder(typeof(ImmutableDictionary), "CreateRange")]` to light up support for creation.

-### Open question 1

-We could consider not adding this rule, and instead still require the create method to take a `ReadOnlySpan<E>`.
-However, that would require the BCL to then add such a method to `ImmutableDictionary` as the existing `CreateRange` methods take an `IEnumerable`.

-### Open question 2

-It is common for dictionaries to take in a `comparer` value, to determine how keys are compared when adding, removing, and looking them up.
-Use in the ecosystem is prevalent, and much discussion and feedback from the community is that being able to supply a comparer is important to them.
-How could we accomplish this with the new dictionary-expression?
-Options include:

-1. Provide no support (or no support in C# 13), leaving such dictionaries as ones you could not use *dictionary expressions* for.

-1. Provide a special syntactic form *solely* for the purpose of supplying that value.
-For example: `[comparer: myComp, "mads": 21, .. ldmMembers]`.
-Here `comparer` would be a contextual keyword.
-Users wanting to use that as an actual key would say `@comparer: 1`

-1. Provide a special syntactic form for the purpose of supplying data to constructors and create methods.
-For example: `[new: (comparer: myComp, capacity: 50), "mads": 21, .. ldmMembers]`
+The runtime has committed to supplying these new CollectionBuilder methods that take `ReadOnlySpan<>` for their immutable collections.

 ## Construction

-> The elements of a collection expression are evaluated in order, left to right.
+The elements of a collection expression are evaluated in order, left to right.
 Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.

->
-> ```diff
+If the target is a dictionary type, and collection expression's first element is an `expression_element`, and the type of that element is convertible to some `IEqualityComparer<TKey>`, then:

+1. If using a constructor to instantiate the value, the constructor must take a single parameter whose type is convertible to `IEqualityComparer<TKey>`.
+The first `element_expression` value will be passed to this parameter.
+2. If using a `create method`, the method must have a parameter whose type is convertible to `IEqualityComparer<TKey>` as one of its parameters.
+The first `element_expression` value will be passed to this parameter.
+3. If creating an interface, this comparer will be used as the equality comparer controlling the behavior of the final type (synthesized or otherwise) instantiated.

-> + A dictionary_element evaluates its interior expressions in order,
-> + left to right.
-In other words, the key is evaluated before the value.
+**A `key_value_pair_element` evaluates its interior expressions in order, left to right.
+In other words, the key is evaluated before the value.**

-> ```
->
-> For each element in order:
+**For each element in order:**

->
-> - If the element is an expression element, the applicable Add instance or extension method is invoked with the element expression as the argument.
-(Unlike classic collection initializer behavior, element evaluation and Add calls are not necessarily interleaved.)
+- If **the target is a collection type, and** the element is an *expression element*, the applicable `Add` instance or extension method is invoked with the element expression as the argument.
+(Unlike classic collection initializer behavior, element evaluation and `Add` calls are not necessarily interleaved.)

->
-> - ```diff
->   + If the target is a dictionary type, then the element must be a
->   + `KeyValuePair<,>`.
-The applicable indexer is invoked with the
->   + `.Key` and `.Value` members of that pair.
+- **If the target is a dictionary type, then the element must be a `KeyValuePair<,>`.
+The applicable indexer is invoked with the `.Key` and `.Value` members of that pair.**

->   ```
->
-> - If the element is a spread element then one of the following is used:
+- If the element is a *spread element* then one of the following is used:
->   - An applicable GetEnumerator instance or extension method is invoked on the spread element expression and for each item from the enumerator the applicable Add instance or extension method is invoked on the collection instance with the item as the argument.
-If the enumerator implements IDisposable, then Dispose will be called after enumeration, regardless of exceptions.
+    - **If the target is a collection type,** an applicable GetEnumerator instance or extension method is invoked on the *spread element expression* and for each item from the enumerator the applicable Add instance or extension method is invoked on the *collection instance* with the item as the argument.
+If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
->
->    - ```diff
->      + If the target is a dictionary-type, the enumerator's element
->      + type must be some `KeyValuePair<,>`, and for each of those
->      + elements the applicable indexer is invoked on the collection
->      + instance with the `.Key` and `.Value` members of that pair.
+    - **If the target is a dictionary-type, the enumerator's element type must be some `KeyValuePair<,>`, and for each of those elements the applicable indexer is invoked on the collection instance with the `.Key` and `.Value` members of that pair.**
->      ```

 ## Type inference